-This process is repeated until the number of iteration $k$ reaches the maximum repetition number $s$ or $\boldsymbol{r}$ is smaller than the error term $\epsilon$.
+This process is repeated until the number of iterations $k$ reaches its limit $s$ or $\boldsymbol{r}$ is smaller than the error $\epsilon$.

-\textbf{Solution of $\boldsymbol{b}^{\ast(i)}$: } Eq. (\ref{equ:equ8}) can also be solved via the OMP algorithm as shown in Algorithm \ref{alg:alg3}.
+To find $\boldsymbol{b}^{\ast(i)}$, Eq. (\ref{equ:equ8}) can also be solved via the OMP algorithm, as shown in Algorithm~\ref{alg:alg3}.
 The input data matrix $Y \in \mathbb{R}^{D \times T}$ is generated by Eq. (\ref{equ:equ5}) from $\boldsymbol{c}_{i}^{\ast(t)}$.
-Note that the size of $Y$ depends on the number of subsets $T$ and it is much smaller than the number of data points.The maximum repetition number is also $T$, and $\mathcal{S}$ is updated by finding the index $j^{\ast}$,
+Note that the size of $Y$ depends on the number of subsets $T$ and is much smaller than the number of data points.
+The maximum number of repetitions is $T$, and $\mathcal{S}$ is updated by finding the index $j^{\ast}$ satisying